Kuu Kuu Harajuku: Production

 Speaking to Broadcasting & Cable about the inspirations for her series, Stefani stated that she had a history with animation as her older brother and No Doubt founder Eric Stefani worked on The Simpsons and The Ren & Stimpy Show.
 She said, "I grew up with tons of animation in my own life because my brother is an animator."
 When asked about her feelings on the renewal of Harajuku for a second season, she said "I still haven't digested that I'm even on Nickelodeon.
 It was a dream that I had a long time ago that came true later in life.
 I never thought it could happen."

 The art style for the show was inspired by the Harajuku district in Tokyo.
 Four of the series' main characters (Love, Angel, Music and Baby) were modelled after Stefani's Harajuku Girl backup dancers, with body adjustments in order to give them "a modern update for a younger audience."
 Also unlike the Harajuku Girls, the Kuu Kuu Harajuku characters were designed as "ethnically ambiguous."
 Gwen Stefani herself served as the template for the series' lead character, G. The series' theme music was performed by Gwen Stefani and was written to incorporate lyrics from some of her past songs.
 Other music for the show was produced in a style Stefani describes as "similar to the music on my first two records ... a cross between an '80s video game and pop music."

 Gwen Stefani officially announced a second season of Kuu Kuu Harajuku in March 2017.
 The season had been in development since October 2016.
 Compared to the first season, the second season was written to include more musical numbers and animated performances.
 A third season premiered in August 2018 in Australia.

 Release

 Broadcast

 Kuu Kuu Harajuku first premiered on 10 Peach (formerly known as Eleven) in Australia on 1 November 2015, and later premiered on ABC Me on 6 December 2016, and on Nick in the US on 3 October.
-Later, it was moved to Nick Jr. on 3 February 2017.
+Later, it was moved to the Nick Jr. Channel on 3 February 2017.
 The series also premiered on Family Channel in Canada on 1 November 2016.
-The series returned to U.S. streaming on the free live TV application Pluto TV.
+The series returned to U.S. streaming on the free live TV application Pluto TV on the Nick Jr. Pluto TV channel, until Nickelodeon lost the rights to air the series.
 The series also aired on SABC 3 in South Africa from 2018-2020.